#########################

 :width: 200

-2. Make sure that you select "AlertManager" on the top right corner of the page,
+2. Make sure that you select "Alertmanager" on the top right corner of the page,

-this ensures that you create a silence inside of the AlertManager
+this ensures that you create a silence inside of the Alertmanager

 that's managed by the Prometheus operator instead of the built-in Grafana

-AlertManager which isn't used.
+Alertmanager which isn't used.

 .. image:: images/monitoring-alertmanger-list.png

-:alt: AlertManager list
+:alt: Alertmanager list

 :width: 200

-.. admonition:: AlertManager selection
+.. admonition:: Alertmanager selection

 :class: warning

-It's important that you select the AlertManager that's managed by the
+It's important that you select the Alertmanager that's managed by the

 Prometheus operator, otherwise your silence won't apply to the